BGS shale gas research

 The BGS is the coordinator for the pan-European Horizon2020 Subsurface Evaluation of CCS and Unconventional Risks (SECURe) project, which gathers scientific evidence relating to monitoring the environment and mitigating risk in order to guide subsurface geoenergy development.

-We are also a major contributor of the NERC-funded Unconventional Hydrocarbons in the UK Energy System (UKUH) project.
+We are also a major contributor of the NERC-funded Unconventional Hydrocarbons in the UK Energy System project.
 This aims to improve the understanding of unconventional hydrocarbon development in the UK, taking a holistic, interdisciplinary approach to identifying the potential environmental, social and economic impacts.

 Our research is currently focused in the following main areas.